galactic-plane/windragon/README.md

 Analyzes system event logs for errors and warnings.

 ## ⚠️ Disclaimer
 You are running this script at your own risk.
 Please ensure you have backups of your important data before running any maintenance tasks.
+Ensure Windows Defender is enabled for virus scanning.

 ## 📜 License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.